arhankundu99/System-Design/Networking/Networking Fundamentals/README.md

 But what does it do for UDP.
 Also router is level 3 device.
 For it to get the sequence number, it has to operate in level 4.
 So how does it work?

 3. What is anycast and how does it work?

+4. How does RTP stream work in the `ingestion` side?
+Also it is based on UDP, so what are the error correction mechanisms which are implemented in this protocol?